Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

 with variance-covariance matrix $\Omega$ of the $\hat{\beta}_j$ in $\hat{\beta}(x_i)$ which can be estimated according to \cite{BelloniChernozhukovHansen2011}.

 As the number of target parameter in the heterogeneous gender wage model is large, it is necessary to adjust for multiple testing.
-We implemented the multiplier bootstrap procedure developed in \cite{CCK12} and \cite{CCK:AOS13} to construct uniformly valid confidence intervals for $\beta(x_i)$ and a valid joint test for the marginal effect targets $\beta_j$, $j=1,...,p_1$, as suggested in \cite{BCK-LAD}.
-Tables \ref{fullresultsHS1} to \ref{fullresultsBA4} present all double lasso estimates irrespective of their significance. $p$-values were obtained from a joint significance tests of all $\beta_j$ coefficients in $\beta(x_i)$ from Equation \ref{extendedwage} using the multiplier bootstrap procedure suggested in \cite{BCK-LAD} with 1000 repetitions.
+We implement the multiplier bootstrap procedure developed in \cite{CCK12} and \cite{CCK:AOS13} to construct uniformly valid confidence intervals for $\beta(x_i)$ and perform a valid joint test for the marginal effect targets $\beta_j$, $j=1,...,p_1$, as suggested in \cite{BCK-LAD}.
+Moreover, to adjust $p$-values in the joint hypothesis test, we apply the stepdown procedure of \cite{romanowolf2005, romanowolf2, romanowolf2016}, as recently established in \cite{CCK:AOS13} and \cite{BCK-LAD}.
+For a more detailed presentation of the Romano-Wolf stepdown procedure and the underlying algorithm to construct $p$-values, we refer to \cite{siminf}.

+Tables \ref{fullresultsHS1} to \ref{fullresultsBA4} present all double lasso estimates irrespective of their significance. $p$-values were obtained from a joint significance tests of all $\beta_j$ coefficients in $\beta(x_i)$ from Equation \ref{extendedwage} using the multiplier bootstrap procedure suggested in \cite{BCK-LAD} with 1000 repetitions in combination with the stepdown procedure of \cite{romanowolf2005, romanowolf2, romanowolf2016}.
 Moreover, Table \ref{resultsOCC} presents ordered estimates of occupational effects separately for both educational subgroups to illustrate wage gap heterogeneity in occupation.
 The R-code of the entire analysis will be provided guaranteeing full replicability of all results.